• Skip to Content

 and Biology I Lab

 Basic sciences consist of disciplines focused on knowledge or understanding of the fundamental aspects of natural phenomena such as chemistry, physics, and the life, earth, and space sciences.
 For the remainder of the minimum 30 credit hours of basic science and mathematics topics, students have the flexibility to select mathematics and basic science elective credits that promote the student’s progress toward the completion of a minor or other relevant interests.
-Students must consult with an Engineering Faculty or their Engineering Academic Advisor to ensure that the elective mathematics and basic science credits of interest will count toward this requirement.
+Students must consult with their Academic Advisor or the Engineering Advising Committee to ensure that the elective mathematics and basic science credits of interest will count toward this requirement.

 A minimum of 47 hours of engineering topics are required for the Bachelor of Science in Engineering degree.
 Students must complete the following: